|

 whole program hangs precariously balanced on the edge of disaster.

-I don't mean this to sound overly dramatic or to imply that
+I don't mean this to sound overly dramatic or to imply that our

-all hell breaks loose.
+hell breaks loose.
 Although we make daily contact with humanity

 via the SSB radio we are, like the astronauts, physically cut